-Requirements for accepted development General requirements Active frontage RAD1 Where involving an extension (building work) in front of the main building line: a minimum of 50% of the front facade of the building is made up of windows or glazing between a. a height of 1m and 2m; the minimum window or glazing remains uncovered and free of signage.
-Any tinting, signage or b. vinyl wrap applied to a glazed facade located at ground floor is to maintain visibility of the internal activity from the street and not obscure surveillance of the street; incorporates building openings and windows overlooking the street.
-C. Figure - Glazing Modulation or new ten-ancy at least every 10m Minimum of 50% glazing between 1m and 2m Building height
+Requirements for accepted development General requirements Active from ntage RAD1 Where involving an extension (building work) in front of the main building line: a. a minimum of 50% of the front facade of the building is made up of windows or glazing between a height of 1m and 2m; b. the minimum window or glazing remains uncovered and free of signage.
+Any tinting, signage or vinyl wrap applied to a glazed facade located at ground floor is to maintain visibility of the internal activity from the street and not obscure surveillance of the street; c. incorporates building openings and windows overlooking the street.
+Figure - Glazing 1m 2m Minimum of 50% glazing between 1m and 2m Modulation or new tenancy at least every 10m Building h neight